-Nick is a Lecturer in the School of Chemistry, teaching at the interface of Organic Chemistry and Molecular Biology with an emphasis on student-student interaction and peer support of learning.
+Nick is a Lecturer in the Department of Chemistry, teaching at the interface of Organic Chemistry and Molecular Biology with an emphasis on student-student interaction and peer support of learning.
 He has a keen interest in supporting staff and students involved in teaching and learning to embed and evidence teaching excellence and innovation.

 Based at the Manchester Institute of Biotechnology, Nick runs a comprehensive programme of Public Engagement with Research and Researchers, aiming to provide as many different opportunities as possible for staff and students to discuss their work with a range of audiences and community groups.